Why Shanghai air quality should worry you

 Moreover, the trees that densely line Shanghai's streets and avenues lose their leaves in late Autumn which means they can no longer help to trap dust.

 Another source of this winter air pollution is the burning of straw left over from the harvest.
 Peasants in nearby Zhejiang and Jiangsu province can often be seen burning huge amounts of straw in their fields during October to December.

-This is a regular occurrence all over Northern and Central China two to three times each year, and one which the government has not yet dealt with well.
-The Shanghai Environmental Bureau admitted that about 10 percent of Shanghai air pollution was caused by straw burning.
+This is a regular occurrence all over Northern and Central China two to three times each year, and one which the government has not yet dealt with successfully.
+The Shanghai Environmental Bureau acknowledged that approximately 10 percent of Shanghai air pollution was caused by straw burning.

 The long-term health effects from poor Shanghai air quality are hard to measure, but as the WHO recently classified air pollution to be a number one carcinogen, the outlook is not good.

 Other reports in the local Chinese press and overseas revealed that pollution was also affecting the quality of Shanghai sperm at sperm banks in the city.